 My time slot for Skype calls is the evening on workdays and weekends (GMT+2).
-I try to have a conversation in English every day, so planning beforehand for the week is usually involved.
+I try to have a call in English every day; this means that I appreciate planning calls beforehand for the week on Monday or the weekend on Friday.

 I appreciate people willing to move communication to Skype, since I'm interested in audiocalls.
 Remember that Italki accepts reports of misbehavior committed by Italki users on Skype, so anyone is held responsible for how they act on there.
-I do have Facebook, Whatsapp, Line, etc. but it's not something I found useful for me for language exchange.
-So, I use Skype.
+I use Skype because I always do English calls at my computer, ready to look up pronounciation and take notes.

-I can help people with Italian, but I think it works only with people who are willing to talk often (I guess 1+ a month?), as I do it on the side while I work on other languages, to talk to people from around the world, because I enjoy conversation and I'm open to build long term friendships around it.
-So, if we don't talk, that defeats the purpose.
+I can help people with Italian, but I think it works only with people who are willing to talk often (I guess 1+ a month?), as I do it on the side while I work on other languages.
+I guess I like to talk to people from around the world, I enjoy conversation and I'm open to build long term friendships around it.
+So, if I don't talk relatively often with someone, that defeats the purpose.

 I tend to give people space but I do value, and look for, reassurance that we actually share an interest in practice.
-If you can see yourself setting an appointment, not showing up, and not sending a message about it after, please ignore my offer of exchange, we are too different.
+If you can see yourself setting an appointment, not showing up, and not sending a message about it after, please ignore my offer of exchange.

 Please no random Friend requests until we spoke on Skype or we texted here for a while.